Natural Resources, Associate of Science

 The program guide lists the required courses for the AS degree.
 The program guide also lists recommended electives appropriate for the field.
 For more info, view the Southwestern's Forestry/Natural Resources webpage.

 Southwestern has a formal articulation agreement with Oregon State University (OSU) aligning this AS Natural Resources degree with OSU's Natural Resources Bachelor of Science degree, Watershed Management option.
 Students that complete the AS degree with Natural Resources emphasis at Southwestern will satisfy most lower division courses required for the bachelor's in Natural Resources, Watershed Management option.

 Following completion of the AS Natural Resources degree, students may transfer to OSU with 90 or more credit hours (up to 124 can be transferred).
 Southwestern courses in the AS Natural Resources are listed in the articulation agreement.
 AS Natural Resources graduates transferring to OSU have junior standing with only (a) upper division Synthesis and WIC requirements of the Baccalaureate Core to be completed, and (b) upper division courses associated with the Natural Resources degree program.
 For specific details on the articulation of these degrees see the University Center staff.

-Students must complete a minimum of 103 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 104 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the AS Natural Resources degree is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.

 Courses that are developmental in nature, (designed to prepare students for college transfer courses), are not applicable to this degree.